by Roger Smith

 We discovered that we were both from Brooklyn and were both Geminis - and felt an instant camaraderie.
 Harry typically looked like he had just woken up.
 His standard outfit was faded jeans, tennis sneakers, a rumpled white shirt in need of ironing, and his hair was generally unkempt.

-Describing "Jump Into the Fire," Shipton writes:
+Describing "Jump into the Fire," Shipton writes:

 Flowers' pulsating bass line sets the pace, and late in the number he slackens off the strings, creating a remarkable effect by detuning the instrument after a thudding drum solo from Jim Gordon.